metamorph-inc/openmeta-vahana/README.md

 1. Information from the PET run will be displayed to your right within the Results Browser window.

 ### Viewing PET model results in the Visualizer
-1. Left-click the 'Launch in Visualizer' button in the bottom-right corner to view the results in the PET Visualizer.
+1. Left-click the 'Launch in Visualizer' button in the bottom-right corner (of the Results Browser window) to view the results in the PET Visualizer.
 1. The Visualizer will open in a browser window.
 Left-click the 'Explore>Single Plot' tab.
 1. Under the 'Variables' section, set the X-Axis to 'Range' and the 'Y-Axis' to 'DOCPerKm'.